SfM-TTR: Using Structure from Motion for Test-Time Refinement of Single-View Depth Networks: Related Work

 \subsection{Self-Supervised Single-View Depth Learning}

-Supervised depth learning requires ground truth depth annotations, which are uncommon.
-Self-supervised approaches emerged to remove this limitation, exploiting multi-view photometric consistency as supervisory signal~\cite{zhou2017unsupervised, godard2017unsupervised}.
+As ground truth depth annotations are uncommon, self-supervised approaches emerged as an alternative, exploiting multi-view photometric consistency~\cite{zhou2017unsupervised, godard2017unsupervised}.
 Attracted by the convenience of training without depth labels, many works have further focused on addressing this paradigm, e.g.,~\cite{yin2018geonet,yang2018unsupervised,zhan2018unsupervised,liu2019neural,johnston2020self,shu2020feature,zhou2022self}.
-Among them, Monodepth2~\cite{godard2019digging}, which proposed a robust loss to handle occlusions and discard invalid pixels, is of particular relevance.
+Close to our work, SfM has been used as supervisory signal during training, but limited to probabilistic networks \cite{klodt2018supervising}, or using disparities~\cite{yang2018deep} that require stereo images.
+Among self-supervised works, Monodepth2~\cite{godard2019digging}, which proposed a robust loss to handle occlusions and discard invalid pixels, is of particular relevance.
 Monodepth2 is the base of most state-of-the-art approaches, and specifically of the baselines we chose to validate SfM-TTR: CADepth~\cite{yan2021channel}, that uses self-attention to capture more context, DIFFNet~\cite{zhou2021diffnet}, that applies feature fusion to incorporate semantic information, and ManyDepth~\cite{watson2021temporal}, that leverages more than one frame at inference to improve the predictions.
 All these networks use a typical encoder-decoder architecture and can be seamlessly refined with our SfM-TTR method.